lutaodai/DRL-Banana-Navigation/REPORT.md

 The agent is trained using the [Deep Q-Networks](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).

-The Deep Q-Learning algorithm represents the optimal action-value function $q_*$ by a neurl network.
+The Deep Q-Learning algorithm represents the optimal action-value function by a neural network, instead of a table.
+However, reinforcement learning is notoriously unstable when neural networks are used to represent the action values.
+To stablize the learning, Deep Q-Learning algorithm introduces two structures
+    - experience replay: an allocated fixed-size memeory to store past experience.
+A random experience sample is drawn each time to break correlation and increase data efficiency
+    - fixed Q-target: an model with identical structure but being updated much slowly or over several episodes.
+The target network is used to calcualte the TD target.

 1. Algorithm details:

 ![Algorithm][image1]

-4. Short explanation (refer to the papers for further details):
-    - DQN: Adding experience replay (to decorrelate the experiences) and fixed target network (using second network that is updated slower then the main neural network) to the original Q learning algorithm.

-    - Double-DQN: Using a different network to choose the argmax action from above algorithm (and since we have the fixed target network, we just use that).
-This is used to somewhat fix the problem of overestimation of Q values in the original DQN algoritm.

-5. Hyperparameters used:
+1. Hyperparameters used:
     ```
     BUFFER_SIZE = int(1e5)  # replay buffer size
     BATCH_SIZE = 256        # minibatch size